Generic framework for non-perturbative QCD in light hadrons

 \section{QCD operators in instanton ensemble}

-In this section, we present a general framework to calculate the VEVs, hadron matrix elements, and hadronic form factors in the instanton liquid model.
+This section presents a general framework to calculate the VEVs, hadron matrix elements, and hadronic form factors in the instanton liquid model.
 Let ${\cal O}_{\mathrm{QCD}}$ be a generic QCD operator where the gluonic part is sourced by a multi-pseudoparticle gluon field given by the sum ansatz at low resolution~\cite{Diakonov:1995qy}

 The ensuing gluonic operator ${\cal O}_{\mathrm{QCD}}[\psi,\bar\psi,A]$ splits into a sum of operators with multi-instanton sources

 of increasing complexity.
 Typically, the gluonic field strength for the multi-instanton configuration can be split into single instanton fields, and crossing terms typical for non-Abelian fields,